Saturday, August 29, 2009

 Everywhere you drive, you see “for lease” signs going up; at the same time, you see "for sale" signs on the front lawns of expansive homes.

 Depending on whom you listen to; energy experts will tell you that gas at the pumps will cost less and yet you see the prices rising again.
-It is in times like these that we need something certain; something that is stable, unchanging and unshakable.

 This weekend I met up with over a hundred men for an hour of prayer; desperate men who needed divine assistance as they see their jobs slowly disappear week after week.
 Uncertain times calls for unconventional means.
 Uncertain times demand time-tested methods.
 What a moving sight to behold; when grown men turn their eyes heavenward, to the unchanging One who certainly will take care of all our needs.